 - In the VAC, please be considerate of others already occupying the restroom.
 If you notice someone else is already using the restroom please exit and wait, or try another restroom.
 If you are in a restroom when someone else comes in, please notify the person that the restroom is in use.

 All furniture beyond the number of seats permitted by the established occupancy limit of a room will be removed.
-Flex space furniture has been removed.
+Flex space furniture should not be moved.
 Moving any remaining furniture is not permitted.

 Doors / Elevator / Stairs / Hallways

-- All inside doors in the VAC and AW are to remain open or propped open during class hours to maximize ventilation.
+- All inside doors in the VAC and AW should remain open or propped open during class hours to maximize ventilation.
 There are some classrooms where this may not be possible, and in these instances, faculty must work to create safe protocols and close doors at their discretion.

-- As you move throughout the VAC and AW, practice social distancing of at least 6 feet in stairs, hallways, classrooms, etc.
+- As you move throughout the VAC and AW, practice social distancing in stairs, hallways, classrooms, etc.

 - The back stairwell is for down traffic only.
 Unless you plan to use the elevator please utilize the back stairs to exit the building after class.